ISO 14083 Integration

 2025

-Companies in scope must report using ESRS—driving more rigorous, auditable transport emissions disclosures (including value-chain elements where material).
+Companies in scope must report using ESRS—driving more rigorous, auditable transport emissions disclosures.

 2025

-Europe introduces a minimum SAF blending mandate starting in 2025 (increasing over time), raising the bar on lifecycle-based accounting and claims.
+Europe introduces a minimum SAF blending mandate, raising the bar on lifecycle-based accounting and claims.

 2025

-Maritime operators face lifecycle GHG intensity pressure on energy used on board—data discipline becomes commercial, not just compliance.
+Maritime operators face lifecycle GHG intensity pressure—data discipline becomes commercial, not just compliance.

 Y+1